The Carolina Closet is now open in a new location in Blatt PE center! The closet is

 USC Bucket List

-The Communications Team acts as the foremost advisors to the Student Body Executive
+The Student Government Communications Team serves as the foremost advisors to the

-Officers on communications, media relations, public relations, and specific policy
+Student Body Executive Officers on communications, media relations, public relations,

-stances.
-They also help promote Student Government projects and initiatives through
+videographers and more that help promote Student Government programs and initiatives